dbos-inc/dbos-docs/docs/tutorials/using-prisma.md

 ```

 :::info
-Prisma doesn't [support migration rollback](https://github.com/prisma/prisma/discussions/4617) for successfully applied migrations like other ORMs.
+Prisma doesn't [support schema migration rollback](https://github.com/prisma/prisma/discussions/4617) for successfully applied migrations like other ORMs.
 Therefore, we omit the `rollback` configuration here.
-To rollback a migration, please revert changes to your Prisma schema and generate a new migration from it.
+See the [Prisma documentation](https://www.prisma.io/docs/orm/prisma-migrate/workflows/generating-down-migrations) on rolling back schema changes.
 :::

 Many Prisma commands, such as those for [schema migrations](#schema-management), require a `DATABASE_URL` environment variable to be correctly set.
-To avoid managing your configuration in two places, we recommend using this script to automatically generate a `./prisma/.env` file with the correct `DATABASE_URL` string constructed from your DBOS config:
+To avoid managing your configuration in two places, we recommend using this script to automatically generate a `prisma/.env` file with the correct `DATABASE_URL` string constructed from your DBOS config:

 ```javascript title="generate_env.js"
 const { parseConfigFile } = require('@dbos-inc/dbos-sdk/dist/src/dbos-runtime/config');